Developer Interface

 This API can be used to programmatically manage the Preservica Workflows.

-Return a list of Workflow Contexts which have the same Workflow type
+Return a list of Workflow Contexts that share the same Workflow Definition.

 Parameters: